Early Settlement in Texas

 • Identify the role of missions and presidios.

-• Explain why Spain brought Catholic priests to Texas.
+• Explain why Spain brought Catholic priests to what is now Texas.

 • Locate the early missions on a map.